Bayer says it will stop U.S. sales of birth control device Essure

 Essure has also been the subject of a social media movement, most notably on Facebook, where more than 36,000 women have joined a private group called Essure Problems — a forum in which they share stories about their medical ordeals.

-The group was created by Angie Firmalino, 45, of Tannersville, New York, who received the Essure implant nine years ago and later the device had become dislodged and migrated to her uterus.
+The group was created by Angie Firmalino, 45, of Tannersville, New York, who received the Essure implant nine years ago; later the device became dislodged and migrated to her uterus.
 (The device was later removed, but that procedure left behind metal fragments that ravaged her reproductive system.)

 In a Facebook message to NBC News on Friday, Firmalino hailed Bayer's decision and said all the years of "fighting to get Essure off the market has finally paid off."